How "Damascus Volcano" erupted in Assad's stronghold

 Elsewhere in the city, rebels set fire to a military barracks after a two-day siege.
 Opposition sources said the building had been used as a training ground for feared shabbiha militiamen loyal to Assad.

 On Saturday, the counter-offensive gathered pace.
-Syrian troops and armoured vehicles pushed into a rebel-held district of Aleppo, the country's biggest city, and struck back in Damascus.
+Syrian troops and armored vehicles pushed into a rebel-held district of Aleppo, the country's biggest city, and struck back in Damascus.

 The next day, after an early morning helicopter bombardment, they pushed rebels from the Mezzeh diplomatic quarter of the capital and residents said troops and militia poured in, setting fire to houses and rounding people up.

-Many residents had already fled, with tens of thousands of people reported to be entering neighbouring Lebanon.
+Many residents had already fled, with tens of thousands of people reported to be entering neighboring Lebanon.

 At the hilly Masnaa border crossing on the Lebanese side, Damascenes, many of them wealthy families driving their own air-conditioned cars, could be spotted making their way past border control.